Free Herpes Testing

 Pregnant women should also be concerned about herpes outbreaks that occur near the due date.
 When you seek a free herpes test, be honest about your sexual history and always let your physician or nurse know if you are pregnant.

 Herpes is a contagious disease that only needs skin-to-skin contact for transmission.
 Are you worried about the possibility of having contracted genital herpes?
-If so, get free STI tests today that give you control over your health.
+If so, get a free herpes test today so you can take control of your sexual health.